James Woods Warns of Mayor Who Wants to Shut Down Fox News, Murdoch

 De Blasio said if it weren’t for Murdoch and Fox News, “we would not be suffering a lot of the negativity and divisiveness we’re going through right now.”

-The left, including him, his party, most of the media, and their poster child Sarah Jeong, are the haters, the divisive ones.
+The left, including him, his party, most of the media, and their poster child Sarah Jeong are the haters, the divisive ones.
 De Blasio wants the most-watched news network shut down because they give the President a fair shake.

 De Blasio repeated the lie that Trump called the press “the enemy of the people”.
 The President was talking about the FAKE PRESS.